mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void SeekKey([SeekMode mode](/reference/datagate/datagate-common/seek-mode.html), [AdgKeyTable keyTable](/reference/datagate/datagate-client/adg-key-table.html))

-Seeks the file based on the specified key table.
+Positions the file pointer at the record with the specified key in the file that the FileAdapter is working with.

 ```cs
 void SeekKey(SeekMode mode, AdgKeyTable keyTable)